Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 ![Vector state](https://github.com/Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/blob/main/Pictures/Vector%20state.png)

 Anyway, there is a checksum system at addresses 0x011D5-0x011D6 and 0x011FA-0x011FB that precludes any possibility of un-erasing a picture by simply reversing the order of operation on the vector state.
-Doing this simply messes-up all the filesystem and forces the camera to self-erase all memory slots.
+Doing this simply messes-up all the filesystem and forces the camera to self-erase vector state.

 SO